1. What is plagiarism? Blatant vs. Inadvertent.

 - Georgetown University has a good discussion, with examples, of plagiarism.

 - Dartmouth University has a detailed discussion of how and when to properly cite sources.

 - If you google plagiarism these days, you will provided with literally hundreds of links to sites dealing with various aspects of the issue.

 Plagiarism is not limited to students.
 Here are some links to articles describing various authors, academics, journalists, and scientists recently accused of plagiarism.

-Dr. Matthew Whitaker, Associate Professor of History at Arizona State University, was accused in 2011 and again in 2015 of plagiarising the sources for books of popular history he had written.
+Dr. Matthew C. Whitaker, Associate Professor of History at Arizona State University, was accused in 2011 and again in 2015 of plagiarizing the sources for books of popular history he had written.
 Dr. Whitaker had inserted paragraphs from his sources with only a few words changed, and even though he often, but not always, cited those sources, he was accused of taking the work of others.
-A side-by-side comparison of some of the material he had plagiarised is available here (limited free articles from the linked site; then a paywall applies.)
-Dr. Whitaker was asked to resign from all his positions at the University effective May 2017.
+A side-by-side comparison of some of the material he had plagiarized is available here (limited free articles from the linked site; then a paywall applies.)
+Dr. Whitaker was forced to resign from all his positions at the University effective May 2017.

 Written by: Ross Whitwam